Nevvman18/rs41-nfw/fw/COMPILE.md

 ## New sondes compiler configuration guide
-If you have a **newer** sonde version, you have to follow this guide. <br>
+If you have a **newer** sonde version, you have to follow this guide.

-To make sure that everything will work properly, the internal IDE configuration has to be changed. <br>
+To make sure that everything will work properly, the internal IDE configuration has to be changed.

 What we need to do is to add a **new board variant**.
 Arduino defines it as an *additional folder that is compiled together with the core and allows platform developers to easily add specific configurations.*